StephenCavender/traversy-react-crash-course-todo/README.md

 ### `npm run deploy`

-Run's 'npm run build' above and then deploys the application to GitHub Pages at https://stephencavender.github.io/traversy-react-crash-course-todo/.
+Runs 'npm run build' above and then deploys the application to GitHub Pages at https://stephencavender.github.io/traversy-react-crash-course-todo/.

 ## Learn More